-In order to spread the risk of malicious operations by a single individual with administrator-level access rights, the MFP/LP allows the following five types of administrators to be registered.
+In order to disperse the risk of malicious operations by a single individual with administrator-level access rights, the MFP/LP allows the following five types of administrators to be registered.

 - 1. Machine Administrator: Manages the User Tools settings and ensures that the MFP/LP is always in good working order. - 2.
 Network Administrator: Manages the network-related User Tools settings and ensures that protections against illegal remote access are properly maintained. - 3.
 Document Administrator: Manages the document storage-related User Tools settings, access privileges for stored documents, and the stored documents themselves. - 4.
 User Administrator: Manages the user information stored in the Address Book, as well as the access rights to this information. - 5.
-Supervisor: Manages the passwords of the four administrators listed above. - Each individual administrator is able to change their own username and password, however they are not able to change the usernames and passwords of other administrators. - It is possible to assign two or more (or all) of the above titles to the same individual user. - If the Supervisor forgets any of the passwords, the information cannot be retrieved by customer engineers or any other technical personnel.
-The only way to retrieve the information is to initialize the MFP/LP back to its factory shipment condition.
-If this is done, all of the user information, document data and settings performed since machine installation are initialized (erased).
+Supervisor: Manages the passwords of the four administrators listed above, in case any passwords are forgotten. - Each individual administrator is able to change their own username and password, however they are not able to change the usernames and passwords of other administrators. - It is possible to assign two or more (or all) of the above titles to the same individual user. - In the event a Supervisor forgets the passwords, the only way to resolve the condition is to initialize the MFP/LP back to its factory shipment condition.
+(Even field technicians cannot access this information).
+If the MLP/LP is initialized in this way, all of the user information, document data, and settings stored in the MLP/LP since installation will be initialized (erased).